-This blog contains detail about National Engineering Register.
+This blog contains the detail about National Engineering Register.
 Engineers Australia is putting forth a lot of effort to support outstanding engineers and provide them with a worldwide platform.
 However, it is not only about obtaining a job in the nation.
 Engineers must work hard to hone their skills and establish themselves in the engineering field.
 The National Engineer Register (NER) is one attempt at this approach.

 Today, Australia is one of the most well-known and attractive locations for engineers.
 Immigrants will find a modern way of life and a range of employment and business possibilities in the nation.
-Qualified engineers have a promising future in Australia, as businesses are rapidly developing.
+Qualified engineers have a promising future in Australia as businesses are rapidly developing.
 In the subject of engineering, Australia has already established a significant global footprint.

 Table of Contents

 Why Register on the National Engineering Register (NER)?